-So, I begin to explain to my prospective client that it really isn’t a good idea to solely rely on the USPTO search results generated by the Trademark Office and that a more comprehensive search is something that he should strongly consider.
+So, I begin to explain to my prospective client that it really isn’t a good idea to solely rely on the search results generated by the USPTO website and that a more comprehensive search is something that he should strongly consider.
 Not surprisingly, he was reluctant to pay the fee I charge to perform such a search using proprietary software for which I pay an incredibly outrageous annual subscription fee to use (seriously, it’s highway robbery).
 As a start-up business, he was operating on a very tight budget and he felt that his USPTO search was sufficient.
 But, after reminding him that my comprehensive federal trademark search is at least a hundred times less expensive than having to defend a trademark infringement lawsuit (not to mention the money he would waste by filing a trademark application just to be rejected on the basis of another registered mark that would have been revealed in my search), he made the wise decision to invest in a comprehensive federal trademark search.

 What Did His USPTO Search Reveal?

 Although I obviously can’t reveal the exact trademark on which I conducted my search due to attorney-client confidentiality, the following situation nicely illustrates what actually occurred with my client’s search.
 Let’s say hypothetically that my client’s trademark was CLIFF JUMP and that he wanted to use the trademark for educational classes and seminars in the fields of personal and organizational growth and development.
 When my client typed “cliff jump” into the USPTO search system, he got the following screen indicating that no records match the search query: